The Jim Rimmer Scholarship is awarded annually to students whose design work supports a community program, non-profit, social, or environmental cause.

 Applicants should submit a completed project or one currently in progress, and clearly explain how it meets the criteria of the scholarship.
 At least a portion of the project’s solution should consider print-based communications.
 Additional elements may include a variety of communication mediums such as outdoor signage, t-shirts, banner advertising, print-based advertising, websites, web-based or social media campaigns, or other communication-based media.
 Submissions are not limited to pro-bono work and projects do not need to be for actual clients.

-Applications will be reviewed by a select panel of judges consisting of GDC/BC CGD Certified members representatives from Hemlock Printers Ltd.
+Applications will be reviewed by a select panel of judges consisting of DesCan CDP Certified members and representatives from Hemlock Printers Ltd.

 Criteria for Judging: